How to clear cache on your iPhone

 If you've ever checked your storage, you know there’s a vaguely named Other category that often takes up more space than Photos.
-Even if you have plenty of storage on your phone, knowing some unspecified stuff is clogging it up can be annoying, so let’s take a closer look at what Other data is, whether it’s the same thing as app cache or Documents & Data, and how to clean it up.
+Even if you have plenty of storage on your phone, knowing some unspecified stuff is clogging it up can be frustrating.
+Let’s take a closer look at what Other data is, whether it’s the same thing as app cache or Documents and Data, and how to clear it.

 What is Documents and Data on iPhone?

 In Settings > General > iPhone Storage there’s a list of your apps sorted by the amount of space they occupy.
 When you tap on each you see how much the app itself takes up, and then how much its Documents & Data do.
 So what are those “documents”, exactly?
-They can include the following
+They can include the following:

 - app cache

 Depending on which apps you use more often, some of your biggest space hoarders will include browsers, social media apps, and content-heavy apps like Spotify or Netflix.
 Identify apps that have the largest chunks of Documents and Data, they will be our targets in the next section.